-Morris E. Foster, age 79, has served as a director since 2017.
-Mr. Foster retired in 2008 as vice president of ExxonMobil Corporation and president of ExxonMobil Production Company following more than 40 years of service with the ExxonMobil group.
-Mr. Foster served in a number of engineering and management roles domestically as well as in the United Kingdom and Malaysia prior to his appointment in 1995 as a senior vice president in charge of the upstream business of Exxon Company, USA.
+Morris E. Foster, age 80, has served as a director on our Board since 2017.
+Mr. Foster retired in 2008 as Vice President of ExxonMobil Corporation and President of ExxonMobil Production Company following more than 40 years of service with the ExxonMobil group.
+Mr. Foster served in a number of engineering and management roles domestically as well as in the United Kingdom and Malaysia prior to his appointment in 1995 as a Senior Vice President in charge of the upstream business of Exxon Company, USA.

-In 1998, Mr. Foster was appointed president of Exxon Upstream Development Company, and following the merger of Exxon and Mobil in 1999, he was named to the position of president of ExxonMobil Development Company.
-In 2004, Mr. Foster was named president of Exxon Mobil Production Company, the division responsible for ExxonMobil's upstream oil and gas exploration and production business, and a vice president of ExxonMobil Corporation.
-Mr. Foster currently serves as chairman of Stagecoach Properties Inc., a real estate holding corporation with properties in Salado, Houston and College Station, Texas and Carmel, California and as a member of the Board of Regents of Texas A&M University.
+In 1998, Mr. Foster was appointed President of Exxon Upstream Development Company, and following the merger of Exxon and Mobil in 1999, he was named to the position of President of ExxonMobil Development Company.
+In 2004, Mr. Foster was named President of Exxon Mobil Production Company, the division responsible for ExxonMobil's upstream oil and gas exploration and production business, and a Vice President of ExxonMobil Corporation.
+Mr. Foster currently serves as Chairman of Stagecoach Properties Inc., a real estate holding corporation with properties in Salado, Houston and College Station, Texas and Carmel, California and as a member of the Board of Regents of Texas A&M University.
 In addition, Mr. Foster currently serves on the board of directors of Scott & White Medical Institute.